ll3097/e6691_2021spring_Segmentation/Adversarial_Attack_for_NLP/README.md

 ### Introduction_and_Transformations(BananaWordSwap).ipynb
 Jupyter notebook contains a basic introduction for TextAttack and a simple example of using transformations to create adversarial attack.

+### TextAttack Demo.ipynb
+Jupyter notebook contains basic installation for TextAttack and how to use command line to utilize TextAttack for attacking, training and evaluation.

 ### models
 A folder contains the pre-trained models that TextAttack includes.